typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ConductR provides a ConductR-HAProxy bundle that listens for bundle events from ConductR and updates the local HAProxy configuration file accordingly.
 We must specifically allow the bundle to use `sudo` to reload HAProxy.

-First, we have the user `conductr-agent` own the HAProxy config file.
+We have the user `conductr-agent` own the HAProxy config file.

 ```bash
 [172.17.0.1]$ sudo chown conductr-agent:conductr-agent /etc/haproxy/haproxy.cfg